Of course, it isn’t Yemen shooting the navy at all, but the question would be fair to a layman.

 Regardless, the conflict will carry on as Syria sucks down world attention.
 When it ends, it will be because one sponsor or another loses interest or is unable to carry on.
 In the short term, that could be Iran.
 Should Iranian moderates gain the upper hand in Tehran, they might see Yemen as a distraction rather than a strategic goal.
 In the long term, it will certainly be Saudi Arabia.
 Its society is just not built to survive much war weariness.
 But regardless, America’s warships will remain tempting targets for anyone seeking the prestige of shooting at the superpower.

-This story originally appeared at Geopolitics Made Super, October 19, 2016.
+This story first appeared at Geopolitics Made Super, October 19, 2016.